cabraviva/sessionjs/README.md

 # sessionjs
- session.js is a javascript framework to store information on the client
+ session.js is a javascript framework to store information at the client

  ## Install